What Does Shingles Look Like?

 This is the most common way shingles manifests itself.

 Sometimes shingles will appear on the head and face.
-This is known as ophthalmic shingles, and it is usually accompanied with headaches.
+This is known as ophthalmic shingles, and it is usually accompanied by headaches.
 This kind of shingles most commonly appears around the eye and on the forehead.
 Other symptoms include redness, inflammation, and a droopy eyelid.

 The droopiness is due to facial nerves that are affected by the shingles.
 It can cause vision problems as well for some people.